cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Mason Meredith: Simple meeting were I started to explore unity on my computer, and discuss future uses.

 ####10/25/16 -
-Daniel LaBorde - created the two dolphin sprites and other textures usings paint.net
+Daniel LaBorde: created the two dolphin sprites and other textures using paint.net

 ####11/2/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Met to work on Software Design Document as a group.
 Integrated our individual contributions and edited each other’s contributions to the document.